yugabyte/yb-iot-fleet-management/kubernetes/helm/README.md

 ### Start the YugaByte Kafka Connect sink

 Run the connect script for the origin table to be saved.
-The TTL set on that table DDL will purge older data automatically.
+The TTL set on that orign table will purge older data automatically.
 ```
 kubectl exec -it kafka-demo-cp-kafka-0  -c cp-kafka-broker /usr/bin/connect-standalone -- /etc/kafka/kubernetes/kafka.connect.properties /etc/kafka/kubernetes/origin.sink.properties
 ```